|Dinabandhu's restored Stanley #4 1/2|

 Old planes, however, require patience and determination to restore to a fine working condition.
 But once restored these planes work as good if not better than new top of the line bench planes.

-Dinabandhu Mitra, a fellow DIY woodworker based in Kolkata, showed me how a little dedication, care and doggedness could yield much success in acquiring, restoring and using an old classic bench plane.
+A fellow DIY woodworker showed me how a little dedication, care and doggedness could yield much success in acquiring, restoring and using an old classic bench plane.

 I was curious to know how he went about the whole process, so I asked him a few questions: